FIA-FPT-Information-Assurance-Club/2024-Technical-Entrance-Test/crypto/simplersa/writeup/README.md

 # Solver

-Given the hint1 and hint 2, one can solve the equation to find p and q
+Given the hint1 and hint 2, one can solve the equation to find p and q using sympy

 ```
 from sympy import symbols, solve